 This works both ways.
 Allowing only the top Indian universities to forge international partnerships will mean that any institution below a NAAC 'A' grade accreditation will not be able to experience and benefit from international expertise, despite having the potential to expand and improve quality.

 The implication is that a much more flexible approach is required.
-This means not only welcoming foreign courses that best fit India's requirements, irrespective of where the delivering institution is placed on overall rankings, but allowing them to collaborate with any Indian institution that exhibits a real need for the same.
+This means not only welcoming foreign courses that best fit India's

 Limitations of a Top 200 Approach